AngelRamosv/AngelRamosV/README.md

 # 👋 Hi, I'm Angel Ramos

-💻 **Mobile & Web Developer** passionate about building interactive, user-friendly applications.
+💻 **Web Developer** passionate about building interactive, user-friendly applications.
 🚀 Currently working on **MiniBot**, an educational app for learning Python fundamentals.
 📍 From Mexico, open to collaborating on exciting projects worldwide.